techidaily/site-win11-tips/source/_posts/how-to-revive-device-functionality-in-win11-sleep-mode.md

 ### For Bluetooth Mice and Keyboards

  If you use a Bluetooth mouse and keyboard, your computer might not receive Bluetooth signals while it's asleep.
 You can't tweak this in the Device Manager, so your best bets are to update your Bluetooth driver or consider getting a newer Bluetooth adapter with better power management.
-Run through our list of[steps to fix Bluetooth in Windows](https://www.makeuseof.com/tag/bluetooth-not-working-windows-10/) , as well, to rule out any deeper problems.
+Run through our list of [steps to fix Bluetooth in Windows](https://www.makeuseof.com/tag/bluetooth-not-working-windows-10/) , as well, to rule out any deeper problems.

 ## Wake Your Computer From Sleep the Easy Way